sschreier/SschreierTopbarNotifications/README.md

-# bar for information and notification texts or messages for Shopware 6
+# An extension for a bar for information and notification texts or messages for Shopware 6

-A shopware 6 extension for a bar for information and notification texts or messages which can contain up to 4 areas.
+An extension for a bar for information and notification texts or messages which can contain up to 4 areas.
 It can be displayed either in the top bar or in the footer bar or also above or below the breadcrumb navigation.

 ## Possible Configurations for the bar
  - show the content in a top or footer bar or above or below the breadcrumb navigation